About Endless Sun

 This vision has become a reality and the two childhood friends have grown their hydroponic operations from their own backyards to yours — serving up nearly 20 years of horticulture and business experience all within throwing distance of downtown Raleigh’s urban landscape.

 Chase and Matt cannot thank Raleigh City Farm enough for supporting their mission.
 The nonprofit provides valuable opportunities for urban farms and farm entrepreneurs to strengthen sustainable, healthy food systems within concrete constraints.
 Endless Sun Farms was one of the first to partner with Raleigh City Farm and continues to run on the same principles — love for local produce and the planet — and we hope that passion shines through with every basil plant and head of lettuce we grow.

-Endless Sun Farms operates two commercial-scale hydroponic greenhouses in the heart of Raleigh to ensure close proximity to our customers.
+Endless Sun Farms operates two commercial-scale hydroponic greenhouses in the heart of Raleigh, North Carolina to ensure close proximity to our customers.
 These automated greenhouses combine a scientific approach to customized plant nutrition with integrated pest management and organic control methods so quality is never compromised.

 Through our greenhouses, we’re able to support year-round production of your favorite products while our hydroponic model means only a fraction of water is used compared to traditional soil-based farming techniques.
 Additionally, our hydroponic farms emit zero harmful runoff to help preserve the urban areas in which we operate, and we harvest rainwater whenever possible so we can pass the savings onto our customers.

 The success of our innovative urban agriculture model is creating waves across the state and we’re currently partnered with some of the largest universities (including NC State’s renowned College of Agriculture and Life Sciences) to share our research and knowledge with some of the brightest minds fighting global food scarcity and ecological decline.

 - Whiskey Kitchen

 - Standard Foods